 Bottom Line: The Nectar Credit Card by American Express delivers an expected 1% rewards rate on all spending where Amex is accepted, except warehouse retailers.
-The Nectar card is the most valuable during the first year: the £25 annual fee is waived year 1 and you can earn a 20,000 Nectar point welcome bonus.
-This card is an Amex, so may not be accepted everywhere.
+The Nectar card is the most valuable during the first year when the £30 annual fee is waived and you can earn a 20,000 Nectar point welcome bonus.

 Other Nectar Card Features

-The Nectar Credit Card gives cardholders access to American Express’s Global Assist program.
+The Preferred Rewards Gold Credit Card gives cardholders access to American Express’s Global Assist program.
 If all goes well, you will never need it!
-But in case of trouble while abroad, Global Assist provides access to an English-speaking doctor or lawyer, 24 hours a day.
+But in case of trouble while you abroad, Global Assist provides access to an English-speaking doctor or lawyer, 24 hours a day.
 They can also put you in touch with an embassy or consulate, if necessary; or provide local medical assistance by arranging hospitalization, finding a specialist, or delivering hard-to-find supplies (e.g., contact lenses or prescriptions).

 How do Nectar Points Work?

 Nectar Points can be earned by shopping at around 50 participating retailers, such as Sainsbury’s, Pizza Express, BP, British Gas, Argos and others.
 For a complete list see the Nectar website.
 Nectar points can also be earned by using the Nectar Credit Card or perhaps the Sainsbury’s purchase card.
 Nectar points are usually worth £0.05, but you may find even more value through Double Up vouchers or other offers from Nectar.

 Nectar points are earned on the Nectar Credit Card at a rate of 2 Nectar points/£1 spent (or 1 Nectar point/£1 at warehouse stores).
 Doing the math, given a Nectar point's £0.05 value, you earn 1% on general spending and 0.5% at warehouse retailers.